pose/vim-python-quickstart/README.md

 It has the right structure for [Pathogen](https://github.com/tpope/vim-pathogen), so it should be as easy as cloning this repo in the `.vim/bundle/vim-python-quickstart` folder.

-## Source

-The structure was taken from the following project: [LycosaExplorer](https://bitbucket.org/mikehart/lycosaexplorer/)

 ## Invoking the plugin functions

 To invoke the defined function called ´hello´ just type: